Overcoming Output Dimension Collapse: When Sparsity Enables Zero-shot Brain-to-Image Reconstruction at Small Data Scales: Empirical study: ODC on real data

-To assess how output dimension collapse limits actual prediction performance, we use the full set of 1,200 training images and compare the best prediction $\hat{\bm{y}}_{\mathrm{te}}^{\mathrm{opt}}$ with the prediction from brain activity $\hat{\bm{y}}_{\mathrm{te}}$. \autoref{fig4}A compares the prediction errors of the best prediction $\hat{\bm{y}}_{\mathrm{te}}^{\mathrm{opt}}$ and the brain prediction $\hat{\bm{y}}_{\mathrm{te}}$.
-For natural images, the best prediction error accounts for 70\% of the total prediction error, and even for artificial images, the proportion reaches 40\% (left panel).
+To assess how ODC limits actual prediction performance, we use the full set of 1,200 training images and compare the best prediction $\hat{\bm{y}}_{\mathrm{te}}^{\mathrm{opt}}$ with the prediction from brain activity $\hat{\bm{y}}_{\mathrm{te}}$. \autoref{fig4}A compares the prediction errors of the best prediction $\hat{\bm{y}}_{\mathrm{te}}^{\mathrm{opt}}$ and the brain prediction $\hat{\bm{y}}_{\mathrm{te}}$.
+For natural images, the best prediction error accounts for 70\% of the brain prediction error, and even for artificial images, the proportion reaches 40\% (left panel).
 Examining individual samples reveals a strong correlation between the best and brain prediction errors (right panel).
 Samples that lie farther from the subspace (i.e., with larger best prediction errors) exhibit correspondingly larger total prediction errors.
-These observations show that a substantial portion of the prediction error corresponds to the irreducible out-of-subspace error, i.e., a direct consequence of output dimension collapse. \autoref{supplfig1} presents the corresponding results with subsampled training sets. \autoref{fig4}B shows the reconstructed images generated from the best prediction $\mathcal{G}(\hat{\bm{y}}_{\mathrm{te}}^{\mathrm{opt}})$ and the brain prediction $\mathcal{G}(\hat{\bm{y}}_{\mathrm{te}})$.
+These observations show that a substantial portion of the prediction error corresponds to the irreducible out-of-subspace error, i.e., a direct consequence of ODC. \autoref{supplfig1} presents the corresponding results with subsampled training sets. \autoref{fig4}B shows the reconstructed images generated from the best prediction $\mathcal{G}(\hat{\bm{y}}_{\mathrm{te}}^{\mathrm{opt}})$ and the brain prediction $\mathcal{G}(\hat{\bm{y}}_{\mathrm{te}})$.
 Both reconstructions are similarly blurred, markedly different from the ``true'' reconstruction.
-We observe similar results with another reconstruction method {\citep{ozcelik2023natural}} (\autoref{supplfig2}).
-As a reference point, Shen et al.'s original method makes different design choices (e.g., a sparse translator) and can yield sharper images.
+These trends are consistent across subjects (\autoref{supplfig1.1}, \autoref{supplfig1.2}) and remain qualitatively similar under stronger generator choices (\autoref{supplfig1.3}).
+We also observe similar results with another reconstruction method {\citep{ozcelik2023natural}} (\autoref{supplfig2}).
+As a reference point, Shen et al.'s original method \citep{shen2019deep} makes different design choices (e.g., a sparse translator) and can yield sharper images.